WHAT WE STAND FOR

 |Insured through NCUA up to $250,000||Insured by FDIC up to $250,000|

 The Board of Directors, elected by the membership, is a diverse group of individuals, each serving 3-year terms.
 As a true democratic representative group, each member has one vote in guiding the credit union and works collaboratively as a whole.

-Annual Meeting of the Membership and Elections Announcements
+Annual Meeting of the Membership – Elections Results

-Our Annual Meeting of the Membership will be held at 5:00 p.m., Thursday, May 23, 2019, at our corporate office located at 10120 Pacific Heights Blvd., Suite 100, San Diego, CA 92121.
-Election of Volunteer Officials will be held during the meeting.
-The following have been nominated to serve three-year terms on the Board of Directors: David P. Ely, Joshua Lawrence, and Steve St, Marie.
-Kimberly Floyd has been nominated to serve a three-year term on the Supervisory Committee.
+At our Annual Meeting of the Membership, held on May 23, 2019, the following were elected to serve three-year terms on the Board of Directors: David P. Ely, Joshua Lawrence, and Steve St, Marie.
+Kimberly Floyd was elected to serve a three-year term on the Supervisory Committee.

 USE Credit Union's Board of Directors

 - Beverly Randez, Chair

 - Matt Adams, Director